Jrue Holiday NBA Playoffs Player Props: Bucks vs. Heat

-Jrue Holiday and the rest of the Milwaukee Bucks take on the Miami Heat in the NBA Playoffs on Sunday, at 5:30 PM ET.
+The Milwaukee Bucks, Jrue Holiday included, take on the Miami Heat at 9:00 PM ET on Wednesday in the 2023 NBA Playoffs.

-Let's break down Holiday's prop bets, and some stats and trends to help you select good wagers.
+If you'd like to make predictions on Holiday's performance, we dive into his available prop bets, using stats and trends, below.

 Jrue Holiday Prop Bets vs. the Heat